 The answer is YES.
 Regardless of the new devices and technology that comes our way, we are still going to use search engines to look for the products and businesses that meet our needs best.
 What will change, however, is the way people perform these searches.

 For instance, it’s very likely that instead of typing, consumers will use voice search and assistants like Cortana, Siri or Google Now to look for the things that interest them.
 That means that you will have to change your strategy and adapt it to the new reality.
 For example, nowadays people use head terms when searching online because it’s more effective and convenient.
 But, in the future, when people will begin talking to virtual assistants, they are more likely to use complete and complex sentences.
-As such, you will need to optimize your content for long tail keywords rather than head terms.
+As such, you will need to optimise your content for long tail keywords rather than head terms.

 SEO isn’t going anywhere.
 It will continue to be relevant and an essential digital marketing component even a decade from now.
 Instead of wondering about the future of SEO, focus on creating quality content, making your web design responsive, and buckle up for the revolution.